-- a. the king is placed somewhere between the two rooks, and - b. the bishops are placed on opposite-coloured squares, and - c. the black pieces are placed opposite the white pieces.
+- II.2.1 the king is placed somewhere between the two rooks, and - II.2.2 the bishops are placed on opposite-coloured squares, and - II.2.3 the black pieces are placed opposite the white pieces.
 The starting position can be generated before the game either by a computer program or using dice, coin, cards, etc.

-F.3 Chess960 castling rules
+II.3 Chess960 castling rules

-- a.
-Chess960 allows each player to castle once per game, a move by potentially both the king and rook in a single move.
-However, a few interpretations of standard chess rules are needed for castling, because the standard rules presume initial locations of the rook and king that are often not applicable in Chess960. - b.
-How to castle

-In Chess960, depending on the pre-castling position of the castling king and rook, the castling manoeuvre is performed by one of these four methods:

-- 1. double-move castling: by making a move with the king and a move with the rook, or - 2. transposition castling: by transposing the position of the king and the rook, or - 3. king-move-only castling: by making only a move with the king, or - 4. rook-move-only castling: by making only a move with the rook.
+- II.3.1 Chess960 allows each player to castle once per game, a move by potentially both the king and rook in a single move.
+However, a few interpretations of regular chess rules are needed for castling, because the regular rules presume initial locations of the rook and king that are often not applicable in Chess960. - II.3.2 How to castle.
+In Chess960, depending on the pre-castling position of the castling king and rook, the castling manoeuvre is performed by one of these four methods: - II.3.2.1 double-move castling: by making a move with the king and a move with the rook, or - II.3.2.2 transposition castling: by transposing the position of the king and the rook, or - II.3.2.3 king-move-only castling: by making only a move with the king, or - II.3.2.4 rook-move-only castling: by making only a move with the rook.